Smokey Bear: Recent history

 For his 75th birthday in 2019, the Smithsonian's National Zoo in Washington D.C. opened an outdoor exhibit on May 23, 2019.
 Fourteen posters and multiple archival photographs of the original bear line the pathway in front of Smokey Bear's original habitat.
 At the entrance stands a 6-foot-tall statue of his cartoon persona.
 Along with the exhibit, new commercials and promotional materials were released, and events were held throughout the U.S. The NAL showcased movies, commercials, and paintings at their Beltsville location, materials were loaned to government agencies, and materials were provided to travel to various National Forests across the country throughout 2019.

 On August 1, 2019, Oregon Department of Motor Vehicles released a Smokey Bear License Plate, just a few days before Smokey Bear's 75th birthday.
 The plate was sponsored by Keep Oregon Green, and costs an extra $40 per registration period, $35 of which goes to Keep Oregon Green.

+Smokey Bear celebrated 80 years in 2024 with special events across several Western U.S. states and one U.S. territory, including California, Guam, Kansas, Montana, New Mexico, Washington and Wyoming.
+At the 98th Macy's Thanksgiving Day Parade, two Forest Service employees traveled to New York City to represent the agency as rope handlers for the Smokey Bear balloon.

+The Smokey Bear public service announcement campaign, which the Ad Council has stewarded since 1944, marked its 80th anniversary in 2024 and remains the longest continuously running public service advertising campaign in U.S. history.

 Commercialization and cultural impact

 Use of the Smokey Bear symbol in popular culture is often unauthorized.
 Clothing, accessories, and memorabilia depicting Smokey Bear are common in American fashion and culture.
 The chief of the Forest Service can authorize use of the Smokey Bear symbol for noncommercial educational purposes, and for "the commercial manufacture, importation, reproduction, or use of Smokey Bear upon the following findings: (1) That the use to which the article or published material involving Smokey Bear is to be put shall contribute to public information concerning the prevention of forest fires.
 (2) That the proposed use is consistent with the status of Smokey Bear as the symbol of forest fire prevention and does not in any way detract from such status.
 (3) That a use or royalty charge which is reasonably related to the commercial enterprise has been established. (c) Such other conditions shall be included as the Chief deems necessary in particular cases."

-Some state police forces are nicknamed "Smokeys" (particularly by truck drivers) because their patrolmen wear the same type of campaign hat that Smokey Bear does.
+Some state police forces are nicknamed "Smokeys" and "bears" (particularly by truck drivers) because their patrolmen wear the same type of campaign hat that Smokey Bear does.